^

 Press Kit: 2026 Multidisciplinary Radiopharmaceutical Therapy Symposium

 Radiopharmaceuticals are a type of specialized, systemic medicine where doctors inject targeted radiation to destroy tumor cells while limiting exposure to surrounding tissues.
 As the number of approved agents and the demand for these treatments grow, clinical teams and health systems are increasingly seeking guidance on building and sustaining RPT services for their communities.
-This new symposium will offer practical strategies and multidisciplinary perspectives to support both early adopters and teams scaling their programs.
+This new symposium offered practical strategies and multidisciplinary perspectives to support both early adopters and teams scaling their programs.

 Embargo Policy and Access to Abstracts